Vegan Chocolate Cake – Super Fudgy! (gluten-free options)

 And the frosting is super easy and not too sweet like buttercream usually is.
 I used a vegan chocolate ganache that’s just chopped chocolate and coconut milk.

 Oh, and there’s salt in there.
 1/4 teaspoon salt.
-I haven’t really seen that in many ganache recipes but I think a bit of salt makes it even more delicious!
+I haven’t really seen that in many ganache recipes, but I think a bit of salt makes it even more delicious!
 Feel free to omit that or only use 1/8 teaspoon.

-This vegan chocolate fudge frosting would be another delicious option if the whipped ganache frosting doesn’t sound your speed.
+This vegan chocolate fudge frosting would be another delicious option if the whipped ganache frosting doesn’t sound like your speed.

-This recipe uses 1 1/2 cups of water but if you have milk that needs using up, you can definitely use that in place of the water.
-I wouldn’t say that the cake tastes any different with it so I wouldn’t buy it just for this cake.
+This recipe uses 1 1/2 cups of water, but if you have milk that needs using up, you can definitely use that in place of the water.
+I wouldn’t say that the cake tastes any different with it, so I wouldn’t buy it just for this cake.

 The batter will be super runny.
 Don’t be alarmed!
 It’s normal.